lzzyx96txdy/lzzyx96txdy.github.io/index.md

 ## Research Interest

-My researches mainly focus on observational high energy X-ray astrophysics.
-I am interested in the the physical phenomena resulted from the accretion onto compact objects.
-By using spectral and timing analysis of the X-ray data, we may better understand the accretion modes, the disc-corona behaviors, disc winds, origin of relativistic jets, and etc., which contribute to our understanding of the geometry around and of the compact objects, and most importantly, the fundamental physics.
+My research mainly focus on observational high energy astrophysics.
+I am interested in the physical phenomena that results from accretion onto compact objects.
+By analysing spectral and timing data of X-ray, we can better understand the accretion modes, the disc-corona behavior, disc winds, origin of relativistic jets, and etc., which contribute to our understanding of the geometry around and of the compact objects, and studying general-relativistic effects in the vicinity of compact objects

 <!-- > While all of these areas are easy to start with, it is quite complicated to further digest and do research.
 Previous efforts may push us towards ultimate goal.
 > - With the confusing actual problems, how to solve these questions remains unknown.